JohnLCaron/rlauxe/README.md

 I _think_ its fine if more ballots come in between rounds.
 Just add to the "all cvrs list".
 Ideally N_c doesnt change, so it just makes less evil zombies.

+## Ballot Styles

+1. Comparison, useStyles: CVR is somplete
+2. Comparison, noStyles: contests with no votes are not on the CVR

+3. Polling, useStyles: has a ballot manifest with ballot.hasContest(if)
+4. Polling, noStyles: doesnt know which ballots have which contests
+5. Polling, precinct batches/containers (MoreStyle, p13)
+   * precinct-based voting where each voter in a precinct gets the same ballot style, and the balots are stored by precinct.
+   * information about which containers have which card styles, even without information about which cards contain which contests, can still yield substantial efficiency gains for ballot-polling audits.

 ### Use Styles

 * See "More style, less work: card-style data decrease risk-limiting audit sample sizes" Glazer, Spertus, Stark; 6 Dec 2020